mgjeffries/WhoYou-Server/README.md

 1. Setup the database from the fixtures by running the seed file `sh seed.sh`
 1. Run the server `python manage.py runserver`

+## Test the Code
+Integrations tests are the best!
+Run them before you create a pr.
+Run them before you deploy!
+Run them when you wake up, or go to bed, or whenever you want!

+1. run `python manage.py test tests -v 1`
 ## Deploying changes to the "production server"

 1. If new packages have been installed in the pipenv, run `pipenv lock -r > requirements.txt` to save these dependencies to the virtual environment